Skyscrapers line up along Waikiki, but stop short of Diamond Head.

 Other attractions downtown: Kawaiahao Church, built of coral in 1838.
 On the morning I attended a service here, hymns were sung in Hawaiian; an African American girl read a prayer; a haole in a Mohawk recited a psalm.
 Across the street are the old Mission Houses, now a museum open Tuesday-Sunday.
 And, on the waterfront near the Aloha Tower Marketplace, is the Hawaiian Maritime Center with history exhibits, the tall ship Falls of Clyde, and the ocean-going canoe Hokulea.

 Shopping is a major tourist activity along Kalakaua Avenue in Waikiki--especially for the multitudes of Japanese, whose social protocols require them to bring gifts to everyone at home.
 The big shopping centers are the Royal Hawaiian, Ala Moana, Ward Centre, and the attractive new Aloha Tower, downtown where the cruise ships dock.
 Terrific for bargains is the flea market out at Aloha Stadium, held Wednesdays, Saturdays, and Sundays.
 It has 1,000 stalls, where one can haggle for the best prices on such things as t-shirts, beach towels and sandals, pareus, seashells, watches, macadamia nuts, household junk--and extra luggage to carry it all home.
 Best way to go is the shuttle bus, which for $6 round-trip takes you right into the flea market grounds.
-Phone (808) 955-4050.
+(808) 955-4050.

 Let Them Entertain You

 You may not think much of Hawaiian music when you're home on the mainland.
 But at the source, with the warm tradewinds teasing the palms, it sounds romantic and right.
-Many of the hotels have fine free performances of traditional Hawaiian song and dance in the afternoons--such as "With Aloha" at the Hyatt Regency, and the show under the giant banyan at the Sheraton Moana Surfrider.
+Many of the hotels have fine free performances of traditional Hawaiian song and dance in the afternoons—such as "With Aloha" at the Hyatt Regency, and the show under the giant banyan at the Sheraton Moana Surfrider.
 On weekdays singers and dancers from the Polynesian Cultural Center perform free at the Fountain Court in the Royal Hawaiian shopping mall.
 And on Tuesday, Wednesday, and Thursday mornings, there's the free photo-op Kodak Hula Show in Kapiolani Park.

 To my mind, the best evening entertainment is a performance by the popular entertainers The Brothers Cazimero in the Bishop Museum.
 Here, on a stage in the center of the historic Hawaiian Hall, a small troupe performs both ancient and modern Hawaiian songs and hula, featuring the ageless Leinaala Heine Kalama, who dances as lightly as a cloud.
 All around, and looking down from the balconies, are the trappings of ancient Hawaii: feather cloaks and leis, drums, whale ivory pendants, ceremonial objects carved of koa, the royal coach of Queen Liliuokalani.

 The performances are Wednesday, Thursday, and Sunday nights.
 The museum is on a hill, with long views of city and sea.
 I went early to enjoy the scene of a passing thunderstorm at sunset and lights coming up downtown--and to peruse museum exhibits of the human and natural heritage of these islands.
 The museum's shop is well-stocked with books and maps.
 The show's price of $47.50 includes a picnic boxed supper; it's $32.50 for the show only.
-For reservations, phone (808) 847-6353.
+For reservations, call (808) 847-6353.

 Trips Out of Town

 A pilgrimage to Pearl Harbor and the Arizona Memorial is moving and memorable, even for those too young to remember the Day of Infamy.
-A shuttle costs $3 one way from Waikiki; for details phone (808) 839-0911.
+A shuttle costs $3 one way from Waikiki; for details call (808) 839-0911.

 A few other tourist draws outside Honolulu provide shuttlebuses from Waikiki, such as the Polynesian Cultural Center and Waimea Falls Park.